 - Public API: Public API means anybody can implement it.

 - Proprietary API: Proprietary API means the particular company that released this API can implement it.

-API contains a collection of classes and interfaces in the case of java related APIs but any C or C++ related APIs contain a collection of library functions.
-Java people have released JSP API as public API so that anybody can implement this API and already companies like IBM, BEA, SUN, etc. are implementing this JSE API.
+API contains a collection of classes and interfaces in the case of java related APIs but any C or C++-related APIs contain a collection of library functions.
+Java people have released JSP API as a public API so that anybody can implement this API and already companies like IBM, BEA, SUN, etc. are implementing this JSE API.

 Understanding java.sql package

-This package provides the APIs for accessing and processing data which is stored in the database especially relational database by using the java programming language.
-It includes a framework where we different drivers can be installed dynamically to access different databases especially relational databases.
+This package provides the APIs for accessing and processing data that is stored in the database especially relational databases by using the java programming language.
+It includes a framework where different drivers can be installed dynamically to access different databases, especially relational databases.